bastian-weber/AcuteViewer/deploy_ressources/general/readme.txt

 a file or copying or moving it to a user-defined folder.
 These shortcuts can be set up under "File > Hotkey Options..."
 (Ctrl + Shift + O).
 Optionally, sidecar files can be included in the action.
 This means that, for example, if an NEF file has an XMP sidecar file there will be the same action performed on the XMP file as to the NEF file.
+There are two options.
+The first one is to include all sidecar files in the action.
 Be careful with this feature!
 You might unintentionally delete files.
-For example, also a TIF file with the same name as that NEF file in the same folder would be included in the action.
-For the comparison only the base name of the file is used, i.e. an action on the file abc.xy would include the file abc.z.xy if this option is enabled.
-This custom hotkeys can then be toggled on and off by using the shortcut Ctrl + H.
+For example, a TIF file in the same folder with the same name as that NEF file would be included in the action as well.
+For the comparison only the base name of the file is used, i.e. an action on the file abc.xy would include the file abc.z.xy.
+The second option only indcludes XMP sidecar files in the action, and only if the main file is a raw image.
+These custom hotkeys can then be toggled on and off by using the shortcut Ctrl + H.

 It follows a full list of the available controls